 Prior to this, Pallavi was heading the South Asian Fund Raising Group (SAFRG).
 She was also with Charities Aid Foundation (CAF), spearheading the individual donor giving solutions, before which she worked with NAZ Foundation for almost 5 years and is still associated with it.

-At MOHAN Foundation, she has launched unique program called “Angels of Change” in which selected student volunteers from schools and colleges are taken through a customized training module to enable them to undertake awareness initiatives on organ donation amongst various audiences.
-She made a poster presentation on the same in the 13th Congress of ISODP (International Society for Organ Donation & Procurement) in Seoul, Korea, which was very well received.
+At MOHAN Foundation, she has launched a unique program called “Angels of Change” in which selected student volunteers from schools and colleges are taken through a customized training module to enable them to undertake awareness initiatives on organ donation amongst various audiences.

 Hon.
 Director – North Sudhir Dewan has been associated with MOHAN Foundation since 2010, working to promote deceased organ donation in Chandigarh, Panchkula & Mohali, extending to other cities of Punjab, Haryana & Himachal Pradesh.

 Sudhir is an M.B.A. with 40 years of experience in Pharmaceutical & Hospital Marketing.
 He was the Chief Executive Officer of a multinational organization before taking on the work of the Foundation.
 Sudhir brings with him excellent communication skills and expertise in team building and administration.